leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tools.rst

    Creates sharp indents or ridges by pushing or pulling the mesh, while pinching the vertices together.

 Smooth :kbd:`S`
-   As the name suggests, eliminates irregularities in the area of the mesh within the brush's influence by smoothing the positions of the vertices.
+   Eliminates irregularities in the area of the mesh within the brush's influence by smoothing the positions of the vertices.

 Flatten :kbd:`Shift-T`